eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/index.rst

 **REASON 2:** Redis doesn't support ipv6 (localhost resolves to ::1).
 Using "localhost" instead of 127.0.0.1 for the host configuration on systems that support IPv6 may result in an IPv6 “localhost” resolution (i.e. ::1) rather than an IPv4 “localhost” resolution [1]_

-**SOLUTION:** Update the redis configuration (by default located in :bash:`/etc/sensu/config.json`), changing  the atribute "host" as follows:
+**SOLUTION:** Update the Redis configuration (by default located in :bash:`/etc/sensu/config.json`), changing  the attribute "host" as follows:

    .. literalinclude:: src/redis.json
       :language: bash

 After that, please restart the sensu-server service.

 Authors
 ========